 Thinking about closing your limited company?
 Perhaps you’re retiring or going back into full-time work?

-If you want to close a limited company which is no longer trading, you may have to pay Capital Gains Tax or income tax, depending on how the company is closed and how much profit is available to distribute to shareholders and directors.
+If you want to close a limited company which is no longer trading, you may have to pay Capital Gains Tax or Income Tax.
+This applies when you’ve made a profit on the original price of the shares you are disposing of.

 There are generally two options available to shareholders and directors when closing their limited company, as long as the company can pay any debts it has; – informal strike off or a members’ voluntary liquidation (MVL), this article will look at these two options and their tax implications in detail.
 If you’re looking for more general information, our article on closing down a limited company and your options is the place to start.

 An ‘informal’ liquidation or ‘winding up’ of your company can be made by simply applying to Companies House to strike your company off the register.
 The application is made by submitting certain paperwork to Companies House (known as ‘form DS01’).
 The company may not make an application for voluntary strike-off if, at any time in the last three months, it has: